damiensedgwick/vscode-xstate-visualizer/README.md

 ## Known Issues

-Links in the header / nav are not clickable at the moment within the webview.

 Copy / Pasta and other keyboard shortcuts do not currently work as the visualizer is an iframe inside of a webview.

+Logging in does not work from within VSCODE.

 ## Release Notes